smartdevicelink/sdl_evolution/proposals/NNNN-Restructuring-OnResetTimeout.md

 ## Introduction

-This proposal is to use OnResetTimeout for applicable interfaces so as to update the function and expand it to be used by broader set of RPCs than just in _UI_ and _TTS_ interfaces.
+This proposal is to use OnResetTimeout for applicable interfaces so as to update the function and expand it to be used by a broader set of RPCs than just in _UI_ and _TTS_ interfaces.

 ## Motivation